 At all stages of the criminal process, including arrest, police officers must protect citizens' constitutional rights, such as the right to remain silent and the right to be free from unreasonable searches.
 If these rights are violated, a court may deem the arrest unlawful and order the case against the arrestee dismissed, or certain evidence may be thrown out of the case.
 Click here to learn more about a defendant's rights when dealing with police.

 While a criminal suspect may question the lawfulness of an arrest when it is happening, including the basis for the arrest and the actions of the police officers, that battle is best fought in court rather than on the street.
-If you want to know if your arrest was lawful or if you have any defenses to the crime in which you are accused, you can start by contacting an experienced criminal defense lawyer for a free case review.
+If you want to know if your arrest was lawful or if you have any defenses to the crime in which you are accused, you should contact an experienced criminal defense lawyer near you.